Analysis | Giuliani? Manafort? Himself? Here’s who a lame-duck Trump could pardon.

 Rick Gates

 Another key figure in the Russia probe and a Manafort ally, Gates cut a deal with prosecutors early on, pleading guilty to lying to investigators and financial crimes.
-His cooperation was much more substantial than those of Manafort or Papadopoulos, with a judge sentencing him to just 45 days in prison — though he was facing as many as six years — because the judge deemed he had provided vital information to Mueller’s probe.
+His cooperation was much more substantial than that of Manafort or Papadopoulos, with a judge sentencing him to just 45 days in prison — though he was facing as many as six years — because the judge deemed he had provided vital information to Mueller’s probe.

 That’s likely a strike against Gates in Trump’s eyes.
 But he also recently wrote a book about the Trump campaign and the Mueller investigation that, like Papadopoulos’s, Trump will probably like.
 And Gates is publicly asking for a pardon.